mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

         {  "_id" : "newDB",  "primary" : "m103-example",  "partitioned" : false }
 ```

-If something is working, why Porter bother trying to fix it?
-So, for us to see some action going on, what we need to do is tell the mongos to actually do something.
-So I'm going to go ahead and import this other file, products part 2 that I just recently changed, so I can see some splitting going on.
-Once I import this data, we'll connect back to see if there is any more chunks.
+So, for us to see some action going on, what we need to do is tell the *mongos* to actually do something.
+So I'm going to go ahead and *import this other file, products part 2* that I just recently changed, so I can see some *splitting* going on.
+Once I *import this data*, we'll connect back to see if there is any more *chunks*.
 Right, sweet.
-So we're done with our imports, so let's connect back.
-And again, let's do our sh.status for a second.
+So we're done with our *imports*, so let's connect back.
+And again, let's do our *sh.status()* for a second.
 Sweet.

 Now I have a lot more chunks, all kind of still not very well balanced, but that's fine.
 It will take them some time to actually balance everything between all shards.
 But, the good thing is that, I no longer have just one and two chunks spread across two different shards.
 I have around 51 chunks right now.
 And if I run it again, I'll see that, eventually, the system will be balanced.
 Another aspect that will be important for the number of chunks that we can generate will be the shard key values frequency.